isovector/httw/prose/newbook/07-spaces.markdown

 that they pick up, and then our brains fill in the missing information by "reading between the lines."
 When only the red cones are activated, we perceive red.
 When the red and green cones are activated to similar degrees, we experience yellow.
-Taking the "average" between these two experiences, that is, fully active red cones, and half active green cones, results in the perception of orange.
+Taking the average between these two experiences, that is, fully active red cones, and half active green cones, results in the perception of orange.

-We can use this information to define a color space, using three coordinates which we will call `red`, `green`, and `blue`.
+We can use this information to define a color space, using three coordinates which we will call `R`, `G`, and `B` (for red, green and blue, respectively.)
 Each coordinate can range from 0% to 100%, corresponding to how activated each of those cones "flavors" are when we look at the given color.
-Under such a system, we can move one "direction" along the `red` axis to increase the amount of red in the color, and move in a perpendicular direction `green` to increase the amount of green in the color.
+Under such a system, we can move one direction along the `R` axis to increase the amount of red in the color, and move in a perpendicular direction `G` to increase the amount of green in the color.
 Likewise, for blue.
 We will call this the **RGB color space.**

-Each of the `red`, `green` and `blue` axes are perpendicular to one another, that is to say, moving in one coordinate direction doesn't change your position in any of the others.
+Each of the `RGB` axes are perpendicular to one another, that is to say, moving in one coordinate direction doesn't change your position in any of the others.
 You can imagine this like a room in your house.
 As you move left and right, you change how red you are.
 As you move forwards and backwards, you change how green you are.
 And as you move up and down, you change how blue you are.
-In such a room, @fig:plane-rg corresponds to the colors that lie along the floor (that is to say, with `blue` being held constant at 0%.)
+In such a room, @fig:plane-rg corresponds to the colors that lie along the floor (that is to say, with `B` being held constant at 0%.)

 ```{design=code/Languages/Plane.hs #fig:plane-rg}
 let f r g =  rgb r g 0 in plane 40 40 f
 ```

-When we allow `blue` to also vary, our space becomes a cube, with black in one corner (no `red`, `green` or `blue` activation), white in the opposite, as well as green (`color:green`), blue (`color:blue`), yellow (`color:yellow`), cyan (`color:cyan`) and magenta (`color:magenta`).
+When we allow `B` to also vary, our space becomes a cube, with black in one corner (no `R`, `G` or `B` activation), white in the opposite, as well as green (`color:green`), blue (`color:blue`), yellow (`color:yellow`), cyan (`color:cyan`) and magenta (`color:magenta`).
 This is a hard thing to illustrate in a book, but @fig:cube-rgb presents a "net" of the resulting color space that could be folded into a cube.